 The law requires defendants to compensate injury victims for all pain and suffering that was caused by their negligence.
 Thus, if a victim has a pre-existing injury which was exacerbated by the defendant’s negligence, the defendant is obligated to compensate this increased pain and suffering.
 This is commonly referred to as the “eggshell plaintiff” rule.
 Even if a victim was particularly vulnerable to injuries, or experienced more severe injuries than another plaintiff would have in the same accident, the defendant is still obligated to compensate the full value of this increased suffering.

 The Right Representation For Your Car Accident Case

-The Dolman Law Group protects residents and visitors of St. Petersburg to ensure that accident victims are fairly compensated for their injuries and losses.
+The Sibley Dolman Gipe Accident Injury Lawyers, PA protects residents and visitors of St. Petersburg to ensure that accident victims are fairly compensated for their injuries and losses.
 Our experienced personal injury attorneys have decades of experience in negotiating and litigating personal injury claims arising from car accidents in and around the St. Petersburg area.
 Call (727) 451-6900 to schedule your free consultation with a personal injury attorney today.
 Our friendly, professional staff offers the personalized service which will help you through this difficult time.

 1663 1st Ave S.

 St. Petersburg, FL 33712